Why Did Nordstrom Drop The Ivanka Trump Line?

 At noon on Friday, three pairs of Ivanka Trump shoes were listed on Nordstrom’s website, and all of them were marked down in price.
 These shoes are made by Marc Fisher Footwear and her brand is part of the G-III Apparel Group Ltd., which is currently down by 1.93 percent.

-Ivanka Trump has had previous trouble with her shoe line that is sold at Nordstrom.
+Ivanka Trump has had previous trouble with her shoe line at Nordstrom.
 For instance, during the summer of 2016, the shoe line was embroiled in a lawuit after Aquazzara, an Italian company, sued the shoe line for allegedly copying one of their most popular designs.

 Another issue of contention over Ivanka Trump’s line is that the vast majority of the clothing is made overseas, as the Inquisitr reported.
 According to ImportGenius, which is a trade database, the Ivanka Trump line contained 193 imported shipments.
-The dresses and blouses were found to be made primarily in Vietnam, Indonesia and China, while the shoes and handbags were produced in China.
+The dresses and blouses were found to be made primarily in Vietnam, Indonesia, and China, while the shoes and handbags were produced in China.

 Ivanka did concede when she started up her line that she didn’t have previous experience with production or manufacturing.